Established 1869

 Bracher's obituary in the New York Times, 22 Nov.
 1899, p.
 7, reads, "Thomas W. Bracher, fifty-six years old, an inventor and manufacturer, died Monday at his residence, 331 West Eighty-Sixth Street, after a brief illness.
 He was born in Ohio, and was educated in the public schools of this city.
 During his business career he obtained patents on thirty different pieces of machinery and articles connected with and used in the hatter's trade.
 About eighteen years ago he established factories for the manufacture of his specialties in Stockport, Denton, and Luton, the hat manufacturing centres of England, with offices in London.
 One of the most important of his inventions was a machine for stitching the leather sweatbands in hats, which in England is called Brachering among the trade.
 At the time of his death he was working on a machine designed for cutting velvet in curves, and putting a selvage on it.
 Anxiety and overwork in connection with the invention had much to do with causing his fatal illness.
 He was a member of the Lotos, Colonial and Barnard Clubs.
 He leaves a widow, two sons, and two daughters."

 Thomas W. Bracher is found in the U. S. Census of 1870 living at 101 Waverly Place between MacDougal Street and 6th Avenue.
 He is also in the 1880 census, now at 63 Washington Square South.
 No occupation was recorded in the 1870 census, but in 1880 he was described as a hatter.
 He was born in Ohio, and the earliest evidence of his presence in New York is an IRS tax assessment in 1865 reading, "Thos W. Bracher, 113 Bway, Manufacturer" (the tax was $3.33).
-He appears in New York city directories intially as a printer at 125 Grand St. from 1869 to 1871, then in 1874 at 77 Greene St. In 1877 the business at 77 Greene St. is described as "ventilators," the earliest appearance of this term connected either with Bracher or Protective in New York.
+He appears in New York city directories initially as a printer at 125 Grand St. from 1869 to 1871, then in 1874 at 77 Greene St. In 1877 the business at 77 Greene St. is described as "ventilators," the earliest appearance of this term connected either with Bracher or Protective in New York.

-After 1878 entries for Thomas W. Bracher indicate that he concentrated on his profession as a hat manufacturer.
-Descriptions of the business include "sweatbands," "skivers," "hatter's goods," "hatsweats," "hat materials," "bands," "trimmings," and "hats."
-Meanwhile, entries for Protective Ventilator Co. after 1878 show a different address from Bracher's.
-The name James H. Hummel (1840-1913) is associated with the ventilator business first at 153 Fulton St. (1881-1899), then 129-133 Fulton St. (1899-1910), and finally 110 W. 32nd St. in 1910.
-This ad for Ventilation of Every Description was published in Lain's Brooklyn City Directory for 1889.
-Protective Ventilator was located here on 32nd St. until around 1916/17.
+Protective Ventilator was located here on 32nd St. from 1910 until around 1916/17.
 The business moved to E. 23rd St. and later to W. 53rd St., W. 52nd St., 710 11th Ave., 17 E. 129th St. and 310 W. 92nd St. before closing in the late 1950s.
 From 1913 until it closed, Protective Ventilator Co. was owned by John C. Brady (1889-1972).
 Brady was born 6 Jan.
 1889 in New York City and died April 1972 in Albany, N. Y. The addresses 17 E. 129th St. and 310 W. 92nd St. appear to be residential in nature.
 During this period (1932 to 1959) Brady seems to have run the business from his home.
 Manufacturing had probably stopped being part of the business by this time.

 --------------------------------------------------------------------------------------------------